cloudflare/workers-for-platforms-example/README.md

 ## Getting started

-Your Cloudflare account needs access to Workers for Platforms.
-Please talk to your CSM to request access.
+Your Cloudflare account needs access to Workers for Platforms and D1.

-> As of 7 Sept 2022, you need to install wrangler@d1 to use the D1 binding: `npm install wrangler@d1`.

 1. Install the package and dependencies: